MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-HistoricalSearch.md

 ```

 ### -SmtpSecurityError
 The SmtpSecurityError parameter filters the result by the error type of blocked messages when sent externally.
+The supported report type is `OutboundSecurityReport`.

 ```yaml
 Type: String